MyHubAlex/feathers-guide/offline/realtime-setup.md

 # Realtime setup

-| **Present the code needed for realtime replication.**
+| **Let's show the code needed for the realtime strategy.**

 Realtime starts with a snapshot of the remote database data.
-As soon as the initial snapshot is taken, subsequent data changes made at the remote are delivered to the client as they occur in near real time.
+Subsequent data changes made at the remote are delivered to the client as they occur in near real time.
 The data changes are applied at the client in the same order as they occurred at the remote.

 Replication stops when communication is lost with the server.